BarbaraSikora/TaskManagementSystem/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5.

+## Getting Started

+* Fork Repository or Download
+* `npm install` for loading node_modules
+* open http://localhost:4200/ in your browser
+* `npm start` for starting dev server

+## What can be done?

+* initial start loads dummy tasks
+* tasks can be edited and saved in the Detail View
+* random tasks can be created with random date
+* tasks can be postponed to a later date or removed
+* clearStorage removes all tasks from list
+* after clearStorage, only random tasks can be added again
+* for dummy tasks, reload page

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.